Aitia-IIOT/ah5-docs-java-spring/docs/home/getting_started.md

 * Make sure you have the proper values in the configuration file before starting the required core systems.

-    > The system configuration properties can be found in the `application.properties` file which is located next to the executabel `.jar` file of the system.
+    > The system configuration properties can be found in the `application.properties` file which is located next to the executable `.jar` file of the system.
 Look for the configuration possibilities in the system descriptions ([example](../core_systems/service_registry.md#configuration)).

 * Execute `java -jar arrowhead-{core-system}-{version}.jar` from the same folder.
-* Note that always the ServiceRegistry Core System have to be started first.
+* Note that always the ServiceRegistry Core System has to be started first.
 The other ones should be started only when ServiceRegistry is up and running.

 ## Docker